ThePalaceProject/web-patron/README.md

 There are three protected branches in this repository: `dev`, `qa`, and `production`.

-- `production` is the most current code, used in production at NYPL.
+- `production` is the most current code, used in production by The Palace Project.
 Any time a PR is merged in, a release is tagged and created.
 A Docker Image is then built by Github Actions, which is finally pushed to Docker Hub with the tag `latest` as well as the specific version tag of the release (ie `2.3.6`).
 Generally, we only make PRs to `production` from `qa` unless a hotfix is necessary.
 - `qa` is for staging release candidates when they are ready to be QA'd by the community.
 These will be pushed to docker with the tag `qa` as well as `qa.short_sha` where `short_sha` is from the most recent commit.
 - `dev` is the default branch.
 This is where PRs with development work should be made.
 Once determined it is ready for QA, we will make a PR to `qa`, then a subsequent PR to `production` if it is ready.